eucalyptus/eucaconsole/README.rst

 Run `python setup.py develop` to set up the development environment.
 This only needs to be run once or when the "requires" package versions in setup.py are modified.

-Note: It is strongly recommended the environment be set up in a virtualenv.
+Note: It is strongly recommended to set up the development environment in a virtualenv.

 Sass/Compass Setup
 ^^^^^^^^^^^^^^^^^^